 Going uphill can be really stressful on your legs.
-Even if you’re remarkably fit, you can benefit from the boost that using trekking poles gives you.
+Even if you’re remarkably fit, you can benefit from the boost that using trekking poles give you.
 Distributing the workload between your legs and arms will allow you to stay fresher for longer, making the uphill treks easier and more enjoyable.

 4. Gives your Knees a Break on Downhill

 It is no secret that long descents can make your knees hurt.
 Some might even feel the impact on their ankles.
-Most of the times, a couple days of rest are enough for your knees and legs to recover, but in some cases, the effort over time can result in an injury.
+Most of the time, a couple of days of rest are enough for your knees and legs to recover, but in some cases, the effort over time can result in an injury.
 Since poles deviate some of that impact, you’ll feel the effects of a descent a lot less.

 5. Testing Unstable Terrain Before Stepping